YoranBrondsema/yoranbrondsema/content/post/my-asset-allocation.md

 market.
 This market moves fairly distinctly from the bond or stock market.
 Therefore, they're great for diversification.

+## What's not in my portfolio
+The portfolio is diversified over:

+* __geographical areas__: the MSCI World index covers the 23
+  biggest economies in the world and the emerging markets are also represented.
+* __asset classes__: the portfolio represents bonds, stocks and the real-estate market.
+* __market cap__: the small caps fund makes sure that smaller companies are also included.

+However, it does not have:

+* __individual stocks__: I think that individual stocks are too risky for the purpose of my portfolio, i.e. to save for the long-term.
+I do own a couple of individual stocks but I put those in a "play-portfolio".
+* __sector-specific funds__: there are ETFs that track specific
+  industries, for instance tech, automotive, AI,...
+However, I deem these too risky too.
+In the end, all the sectors are already represented in the various funds that I own.
+* __commodities__: I don't understand these markets enough and chose not to include them.
+However, I do believe they can have a role in your portfolio.

 ## The corresponding ETFs
 So now we know what allocation classes are in my portfolio.
 We still have to pick specific ETFs for each class.
 This is where the country to live in matters